Family Logistics App: What It Is (And Why Families Actually Need One)

 • coordinate everything

-New tools are starting to:
+New systems are starting to:

-👉 handle those systems automatically
+👉 handle that automatically

 This is the difference between: